d-maurer/dm.xmlsec.binding/dm/xmlsec/binding/README.txt

 ...     *tmpl_file* actually contains an XML document containing a signature ...     template.
 It can be a file, a filename string or an HTTP/FTP url.
 ...
-...     *key_file* contains the PEM encode private key.
+...     *key_file* contains the PEM encoded private key.
 It must be a filename string.
 ...     """
 ...     from lxml.etree import parse, tostring
 ...     doc = parse(tmpl_file)